ahoaglandnu/election2020/index.md

 # Understanding the 2020 Presidential Election Polls

-**Last updated**: August 12, 2020
+**Last updated**: August 13, 2020

 ## Update

-I created the four interactive graphics and table below so the reader can see the impact of how undecided voters can change the outcome of the election at the state level and ultimately, the electoral college.
+I created the four interactive graphics and two tables below so the reader can see the impact of how undecided voters can change the outcome of the election at the state level and ultimately, the electoral college.
 Keep in mind that an electoral college tally of 270 and above is a win.

 ## Strong and Likely States